machad0/kotlin-is-like-scala/README.md

-# Swift is like Scala
+# Kotlin is like Scala

-SOON
+Based on all Swift is like whatever.
+All the Kotlin Snippets originally came from the Swift is like Kotlin repo

 ### License